parallel-forecast/parallelforecast/_docs/index.md

 ### Backers

-This project would not be possible without the generous support of the [Berkeley Existential Risk Initiative](http://existence.org).
+This project would not be possible without the generous support of the [Berkeley Existential Risk Initiative](http://existence.org) and the [EA Long-term future fund](https://app.effectivealtruism.org/funds/far-future).